euroscipy/euroscipy_proceedings/papers/davide_monari/davide_monari.rst

 - If that percentage is not found, the cube size in incremented by 2 voxels (e.g. 5);

 - If cube size is lesser or equal than a maximum size, start again from point 2.
-Otherwise, stop and don’t fill the gap.
+Otherwise, stop and don't fill the gap.

 The entire voxel array can be subdivided in N parallelepipedal blocks, and the gap filling is performed on each one at a time, to spare some of the RAM.
 The bigger the number of blocks, the bigger the number of iterations to go, but the smaller the block size, the RAM used and the time spent per iteration.